FREQUENTLY ASKED QUESTIONS

 The resources for what was previously known as a KTC are going to be rolled into the appendix of several of our deliverer manuals as a resource for hosting after-school or similar programs.
-After-school KTCs will now simply be after-school programs that are either run by a certified coach, a community play deliverer, or a teacher.
+After-school KTCs will now simply be after-school programs that are either run by a coach that belongs to a Professional Tennis Organization, a community play deliverer, or a teacher.

 Q. IF AN AFTER-SCHOOL PROGRAM IS RUN AT A SCHOOL, WHO GETS AN EQUIPMENT PACK?

-If the School has a partner, that School Partner is either a certified coach or a Community based organization outside of the School with a facility or sites to host the school children if they wish to continue their tennis outside of school.
+If the School has a partner, that School Partner is either a member of a Professional Tennis Organization or a Community based organization outside of the School with a facility or sites to host the school children if they wish to continue their tennis outside of school.
 If the after-school program being run is open to children who are not enrolled in the school, the School would receive the equipment pack and the partner could use their own equipment pack or the one belonging to the School.

 Q. MY SCHOOL DOESN'T ALLOW EXTERNAL, FOR-PROFIT ORGANIZATIONS TO BE CONNECTED BUT I WANT TO BE A PART OF NET GENERATION, WHAT DO I DO?